mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 }
 ```

 MATLAB exits with exit code 0 if the test suite runs without any failures.
-Otherwise, MATLAB terminates with a nonzero exit code, which causes the stage to fail.
+Otherwise, MATLAB terminates with a nonzero exit code, which causes the step to fail.

 You can customize the `runMATLABTests` step using optional inputs.
-For example, you can add source folders to the MATLAB search path, control which tests to run, and generate various artifacts.
+For example, you can add source folders to the MATLAB search path, control which tests to run, and generate test and coverage artifacts.

 Input                     | Description
 ------------------------- | ---------------